-This simple coffee cake is moist and tender, with layers of pecans and a cinnamon sugar crumble.
+This easy Sour Cream Coffee Cake is moist and tender, with layers of pecans and a cinnamon sugar crumble.
 It’s perfect with an afternoon cup of coffee or tea!

 Grandma’s Sour Cream Coffee Cake is a simple, classic recipe.
 The cake itself is light, with a tender crumb.
 Sandwiched between the layers is a brown sugar, pecan, and cinnamon crumble, which also adorns the top (that’s TWO layers of pecan crumble, just like in my Banana Coffee Cake!).